Y0GESH1/Y0GESH1/README.md

-<h1>Hi, I'm Yogesh  <br/><a href="https://github.com/joshmadakor1">SOC Analyst , RedTeamer</a> and  a <a href="">Coder</a></h1>
+<h1>Hi, I'm Yogesh  <br/><a href="">SOC Analyst , RedTeamer</a> and sometimes a <a href="">Coder</a></h1>

-I have been working as a cybersecurity analyst for last couple years and i try to learn both defensive and offenisve aspects of security.This includes alot of different things log analysis , system and network analysis , Threat hunting with mitre framework.
+I have been working as a cybersecurity analyst for last couple years (since 2019) and i try to learn both defensive and offenisve aspects of security.This includes alot of different things log analysis , system and network forensic analysis , Threat hunting with mitre framework.

-In my job, i get to play around alot of different types of environments and systems to make sure they are configured correctly for security use cases.
+In my job, i get to play around with alot of different types of environments and systems to make sure they are configured correctly for security use cases.

 [![My Skills](https://skillicons.dev/icons?i=linux,docker,nginx,aws,gcp,azure,github,)](https://skillicons.dev)